Sadia Khateeb: Career

 Khateeb made her acting debut in Hindi films with the 2020 film Shikara, a drama by filmmaker Vidhu Vinod Chopra.
-The film narrates a love story at the peak of Insurgency in Jammu and Kashmir and the subsequent exodus of Kashmiri Pandits.
-She portrayed a medical student opposite Aadil Khan and received praises for her role.
+The film narrates a love story at the peak of Insurgency in Jammu and Kashmir and the subsequent genocide of Kashmiri Pandits.
+She portrayed the role of Shanti Dhar, a Kashmiri Brahmin woman forced to flee her land with her husband during the 1990 insurgency in Kashmir.
 Pallabi Dey of Times Of India wrote "Sadia, with her infectious smile, is a natural in portions where she is playing the younger part".

-Khateeb next appeared in Raksha Bandhan portraying Akshay Kumar's sister.
+Khateeb next appeared in Raksha Bandhan portraying.
 The film received mixed reviews.
 A critic for Bollywood Hungama rated the film 3.5 out of 5 stars and wrote "The Akshay Kumar starrer Raksha Bandhan is a touching family saga, with a highly emotional second half that uplifts the film".
 She received praises for her role, with critics stating "Sadia Khateeb leaves the maximum impact and looks quite stunning".

-Khateeb will next appear alongside John Abraham in The Diplomat.
+In 2025, Khateeb next appeared alongside John Abraham in The Diplomat.